HarishSarmaTR/TheAIReview/README.md

 # 🏆 Credits

-## Developed by the Ultratax Team, 2025.
+### Developed by the Ultratax Team, 2025.
 - **Kalyani, Kandunuri**
 - **Harish Sarma, Velavalapalli**

 - Speacial thanks to **Radhika Ramagiri** and **Prasad Kolaparthi** 💖

 ---

+# 📚 Resources Used
+- GitHub API Documentation: For understanding how to interact with GitHub programmatically.
+- OpenArena API Documentation: For integrating AI-based code analysis.
+- Python Official Documentation: For language-specific features and libraries.
+- Tkinter Documentation: For creating the GUI interface.
+- PyGitHub Documentation: For utilizing GitHub API features.